MuddySpud/MuddySpud.github.io/docs/DocumentationHell.md

 What if you could solve this by applying the proven principles of software engineering directly to your documentation?

 That’s the core idea behind [Docs Assembler](https://marketplace.visualstudio.com/items?itemName=netoftrees.documentation-assembler), a VS Code extension designed to help you build documentation systems with **modular, reusable components**.
 Think of it as bringing **class-based inheritance** to your content.
-It allows you to finally create a system where your documentation is as maintainable and scalable as your codebase.
+It allows you to create a system where your documentation is as maintainable and scalable as your codebase.

 ## Designed for Developers, by Developers

 The design of [Docs Assembler](https://marketplace.visualstudio.com/items?itemName=netoftrees.documentation-assembler) was driven by a fundamental need from teams like [HAL Robotics](https://hal-robotics.com): to have a powerful system that *respects developer workflows and sovereignty*.
-This isn't just a tool; it's a philosophy built on core principles that will feel immediately right:
+This isn't just a platform; it's a philosophy built on core principles that will feel immediately right:

 *   **Familiarity & Control:** The entire system is built on the tools you already know and trust.
 Your documentation lives in **Git repos**, right alongside your code.
 Content is written in **Markdown files**, editable in any editor.
 Structure is defined in **JSON files** you can view and edit manually.
 There’s no new ecosystem to learn.
 *   **Absolute Ownership:** You have **physical possession of your documentation**.
 It's your Markdown and JSON in your repo.
-You are never locked into a subscription or held ransom by a SaaS platform.
+You are never trapped in a subscription or held ransom by a SaaS platform.
 *   **Zero Lock-In:** This is a critical feature. **There are no consequences if you stop using Docs Assembler.** Since it publishes to standard Markdown, you can uninstall the extension and your documentation is still perfectly usable, editable, and ready for any other static site generator.
 Your content is always yours.
 *   **Seamless Publishing:** It’s designed to publish directly to **GitHub Pages**, a platform developers already understand.
 Even Liquid scripts embedded in your Markdown work as expected.
 *   **Built to Scale:** Like classes break down massive software systems, Docs Assembler's modules are designed to decompose enormous documentation sets into manageable, distributable units that different teams can own.